lloydkevin/hugo-wd/content/post/2006-01-03-link-tracking-with-ajax.md

 ---
 I found this rather interesting:

-> One of the more interesting aspects of Ajax is the ability to track a userÃ¢â‚¬â„¢s interaction within the browser.
+> One of the more interesting aspects of Ajax is the ability to track a users interaction within the browser.
 I wanted to investigate navigation patterns, so I have written an Ajax based link tracker.
-If you press the Ã¢â‚¬Å“Ctrl??? and "X" keys you will be presented with an overlay which displays links usage by percentage.
+If you press the “Ctrl??? and "X" keys you will be presented with an overlay which displays links usage by percentage.
 This functionality was created with JavaScript and a very simple API.

 Very [inventive use][1] of Ajax.